-Net Sales-Our Component Products Segment's net sales decreased approximately \$9.7 million in 2020 compared to 2019 primarily due to lower security products sales as certain security products market segments were slower to recover from the negative impact of COVID-19, primarily in the second and third quarters, including transportation which had \$4.4 million lower sales than the 2019, distribution customers which were \$2.5 million lower than 2019, and office furniture which was \$1.8 million lower than the same period in 2019.
+Our Component Products Segment's net sales decreased approximately \$9.7 million in 2020 compared to 2019 primarily due to lower security products sales as certain security products market segments were slower to recover from the negative impact of the COVID-19 pandemic, primarily in the second and third quarters, including transportation which had \$4.4 million lower sales than 2019, distribution customers which were \$2.5 million lower than 2019, and office furniture which was \$1.8 million lower than 2019.
 Lower security product sales were slightly offset by higher marine component sales mainly to the towboat market which increased \$2.9 million, primarily for wake enhancement systems and surf pipes to an original equipment boat manufacturer, predominantly in the second half of the year.
 Relative changes in selling prices did not have a material impact on net sales comparisons.